ReallySecureShell/Simple_Encryption_Setup/README.md

 Lastly, you can choose what partitions to encrypt during runtime.
 You can even opt to not encrypt your `/` partition.

+Just to be clear the diagram below depicts partition setups *before* encryption.
+You compare what is shown to your current setup to determine if your system is compatible.
 ```
   LEGEND (Without LVM)
 +---------------------+